 The Imperial Palace

-A ten minute stroll from the gardens is Tokyo Station.
-A Busy central station and historic landmark in one, Tokyo Station must be on your list for things to see in Tokyo.
+A ten-minute stroll from the gardens is Tokyo Station.
+A Busy central station and historic landmark in one, Tokyo Station must be on your list of things to see in Tokyo.
 The iconic rich red brick facade with white accents means that despite its low profile, it holds its own, juxtaposed against the harsh towering blue skyscrapers surrounding it.